Utupua

-Utupua is an island in the Santa Cruz Islands, located 66 km to the Southeast of the main Santa Cruz group, between Vanikoro and Santa Cruz proper (Nendo Island).
-This island belongs administratively to the Temotu Province of the Solomon Islands.
+Utupua is an island in the Santa Cruz Islands, located 66 km to the Southeast of the main Santa Cruz group, between Vanikoro and Santa Cruz proper (Nendö).
+This island belongs administratively to the Temotu Province of Solomon Islands.

 Geography

 Utupua is a high u-shaped island surrounded by a coral reef.
 Its land surface is 69.0 km2 and its highest point 380 m.

 Utupua has a population of 848 inhabitants (1999 census) scattered in small villages.
 The main villages on the island are Avita, Malombo, Tanimbili, Apakho, and Nembao.

 Utupua has a forested path that leads to viewpoints overlooking the coral reef that encloses the island.